 Companies are getting the same message: plan, plan, and plan again.

-Gone are the days where having just one plan was sufficient.
+Gone are the days when having just one plan was sufficient.

-So even if you're not actively looking for funding, it's a good idea to invest in a planning tool.
+So even if you're not actively looking for funding, investing in a planning tool is a good idea.

 But we know that narrowing down all the options can get pretty time-consuming.